Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Design for Ideal Security

 Based on these figures, it is reasonable to estimate that the monthly operational cost for a validator node performing diligent verification could broadly range from approximately \$200 to \$600.
 Given this potential range, and adopting a deliberately pessimistic (or perhaps, realistically cautious) stance on operational expenditures for Optimistic Rollups, we set a representative monthly cost of \textbf{\$600 per validator instance} for our analysis.
 This higher estimate robustly covers the active validation tasks a lazy validator might avoid.

-To convert this monthly cost into a per-epoch marginal cost $c_m$, we assume an L2 state commitment (and thus a potential RAT challenge window or epoch) occurs every 10 minutes.
+To convert this monthly cost into a per-epoch marginal cost $c_m$, we assume that an L2 state commitment (and thus a potential RAT challenge window or epoch) occurs every hour, given that three representative optimistic rollups---Arbitrum One, Optimism Mainnet, and Base---post their state root approximately once per hour \cite{arbitrum_assertioncreated, optimism_state_root_post, base_state_root_post}.
 The number of such epochs in a month (approximating a month as 30 days) is:

 Therefore, the estimated marginal cost of attentiveness per epoch ($c_m$) is:

 This estimated $c_m$ will be used in the subsequent numerical analysis to determine the required attention test probability $\pi_a$.